splunk/splunk-sdk-java/README.md

 complete applications.

-The information in this Readme provides steps to get going quickly, but for more in-depth information, be sure to visit the
+The information in this Readme provides steps to get going quickly, but for more in-depth information be sure to visit the
 [Developer Portal](http://dev.splunk.com/view/java-sdk/SP-CAAAECN).

 ### Requirements